How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Step 1: Immediate Power Cycle

 Unplug the Furbo.
 Wait 60 seconds (not 30—this matters for capacitor discharge).
 Plug back in.
-Observe light pattern.
+Observe ligthe ht pattern.

 Step 2: Factory Reset

-If red light persists, press and hold reset button for 15 seconds until beep.
+If the red light persists, press and hold the reset button for 15 seconds until you hear a beep.
 Release.
 Light should cycle yellow→green.

 Step 3: App Reinstallation